unoplatform/uno.extensions/doc/Reference/Markup/Templates.md

 ### DataTemplateSelector

 Sometimes it is needed to provide a different UI based on the state of an individual item.
 It is important to consider that the actual instance of the model type will always be null for your delegate as a `DataTemplate` cannot have any state.
-In these cases you must instead make use of the `DataTemplateSelector`.
-The `DataTemplateSelector` property will give you access to the `DataTemplateSelectorBuilder` which again will give you the opportunity create your DataTemplates plus specify a delegate that can evaluate the state of the model.
+In these cases, you must instead make use of the `DataTemplateSelector`.
+The `DataTemplateSelector` property will give you access to the `DataTemplateSelectorBuilder` which again will give you the opportunity to create your DataTemplates plus specify a delegate that can evaluate the state of the model.

 ```cs
 new ListView()